elangovana/sagemaker-neo-performance/README.md

 # sagemaker-neo-performance
-Tests the performance for pagemaker Neo
+Tests the performance for Sagemaker Neo

+Work in progress....